DevOps-Pro-24-09-24/serhii-sydorenko/README.md

 * added Black code formater
 * added pylint check with config in .pylintrc
-* added regex pattern check for commit-message to be 'DJ-XXXXXX'
+* added regex pattern check for commit-message to be 'DJ-XXXXXX:AAAAAA'

 ### install guide